azimmer-tbt/logic-app-toolkit/README.md

 # Logic App Toolkit

 Deterministic, checksummed patching pipeline for Azure Logic Apps (Consumption tier).
-Created to take the pain out of repeated small changes to Logic Apps that are similar in code like altering a send to address across several communication apps or injecting an improved scope for logging in N apps in a scriptable way.
+Created to take the pain out of repeated small changes to Logic Apps that are similar in code like altering a send to address across several communication apps or injecting an improved method for logging in X apps in a scriptable way so long as you know the attachment point in each individual app.

-Because Microsoft keeps so much of the syntax a sacred mystery, I themed the kit around the Age of Exploration and the Spanish Inquisition.
+Microsoft keeps so much of the syntax a sacred mystery..no offline validator?
+In the Year of our Lord `utcNow()`?
+Unbelievable.

+So I themed the kit around the Age of Exploration and the Spanish Inquisition.

 May your Logic Apps always be whole.
 Amen.